Online Resource Allocation with Convex-set Machine-Learned Advice: Adaptive Protection Level Algorithms

 \section{Adaptive Protection Level Algorithms}

+{In this section, we introduce the class of adaptive protection level algorithms and establish their key structural properties.
+These algorithms form the foundation for the optimization problem introduced in Section \ref{sec:maxrobust} and the solution framework outlined in Figure \ref{fig:diagram}.}

-The algorithms we have designed have a simple structure, making them easy to implement.
-We refer to these algorithms as (adaptive) \emph{protection level algorithms}, which can be viewed as an extension of the protection level algorithms (PLA) introduced in \cite{littlewood2005special, ball2009toward}.
-The definition of the (adaptive) protection level algorithm is provided below.
+Adaptive protection level algorithms (PLAs) have a simple and intuitive structure, making them easy to implement.
+They extend the classical protection level algorithms introduced by \cite{littlewood2005special, ball2009toward} by allowing dynamic adjustment of the protection level based on observed low-reward demand.
+The formal definition of adaptive PLAs is provided below.

-\begin{definition} [Adaptive Protection Level Algorithms] A PLA is defined by a continuous non-increasing Protection Level (\pl{}) function $p:\mathbb{R}_+\rightarrow [0,m]$, with $p'(x)\ge -1$ and $p(x)=p(\max\{m,\bar{x}\})$ for any $x \geq \max\{m,\bar{x}\}$.
-Under a PLA with a PL of $p(\cdot)$, \begin{itemize}[leftmargin=*] \item high-reward requests are fully fulfilled unless we do not have enough resources left.
+\begin{definition} [Adaptive Protection Level Algorithms] A PLA is defined by a continuous non-increasing Protection Level (\pl{}) function $p:\mathbb{R}_+\rightarrow [0,m]$, with $p'(x)\ge -1$ and $p(x)=p(\max\{m,\bar{x}\})$ for any $x \geq \max\{m,\bar{x}\}$. \footnote{For a discussion on the necessity of the validity conditions for the PL functions listed in Definition \ref{def:1}, please refer to Appendix \ref{sec:valid}.} Under a PLA with a PL of $p(\cdot)$, \begin{itemize}[leftmargin=*] \item high-reward requests are fully fulfilled unless we do not have enough resources left.
 That is, for any request $(s, z =h)$, we set the allocation $a$ to the minimum of $s$ and the remaining resources at the time of the decision. \item For low-reward requests, let $\bar s$ be the sum of the sizes of the low-reward requests received so far (excluding the current one) and define $\bar a$ as the total amount of resources we have allocated to low-reward requests so far.
 Further, let $s$ be the size of the current low-reward request.
 Under a PLA with a PL of $p(\cdot)$, we allocate $a\in [0, s]$ amount of the resource to the current low-reward request, where

 Here, $\text{Proj}_{[0,y]}(x) = \min(\max(x, 0), y)$ and $\widehat m$ is the remaining number of resources at the time of the decision.
 Then, it is guaranteed that $\bar a+ a\le m- p(\bar s+s)$, meaning we protect $ p(\bar s+s)$ resources for the high-reward requests. \end{itemize}